 We believe that we are the clinically most advanced company in the emerging field of inner ear therapeutics and that our innovative technology, knowledge, experience and scientific resources provide us with competitive advantages.
-However, we may face competition from different sources with respect to our product candidates AM-101 and AM-111 and our pipeline products or any product candidates that we may seek to develop or commercialize in the future.
-Because there are a variety of means to block the activity of NMDA receptors or the JNK pathway, our patents and other proprietary protections for AM-101 and AM-111 may not prevent development or commercialization of all viable product candidates that are different from our lead product candidates.
+However, we may face competition from different sources with respect to our product candidates Keyzilen[®] (AM-101), AM-111 and AM-125 and our pipeline products or any product candidates that we may seek to develop or commercialize in the future.
+Because there are a variety of means to block the activity of NMDA receptors or the JNK pathway, our patents and other proprietary protections for Keyzilen[®] and AM-111 may not prevent development or commercialization of all viable product candidates that are different from our lead product candidates.

 Any product candidates that we successfully develop and commercialize will compete with existing therapies, even if they are not licensed specifically for use in our target therapeutic indications or if they lack clear proof of efficacy.

 There exist no FDA or EMA approved products for the treatment of acute inner ear tinnitus or acute inner ear hearing loss; however, some drug products such as pentoxifylline, gingko biloba, corticosteroids, betahistine, trimetazidine or piracetam are frequently prescribed off-label.
 Some of them are even licensed as tinnitus or hearing loss treatments in certain countries of the European Union.
-We therefore may have to expend particular efforts in order to overcome established prescribing behavior.
+A variety of drug products that are licensed or used off-label for the treatment of vestibular disorders and Ménière's disease exist, including steroids, diuretics, anti-emetics or anti-nausea medications.
+In many countries outside the United States, oral betahistine is the standard of care and licensed for the treatment of Ménière's disease and vestibular vertigo.